Top 10 Marvel Cinematic Universe Avengers

 Clinton Francis "Clint" Barton, better known as Hawkeye, is a fictional superhero appearing in American comic books published by Marvel Comics.
 He is a former special agent of S.H.I.E.L.D., where he worked under the supervision of Phil Coulson.
 Known for his use of the bow and arrow as his primary weapon,... read more

-Colonel Nicholas Joseph Fury is a fictional character appearing in American comic books published by Marvel Comics.
-Created by writer/artist Jack Kirby and writer Stan Lee, Fury first appeared in Sgt.
-In the Marvel Cinematic Universe, he is portrayed by Samuel L. Jackson.
+Rocket Raccoon is a fictional superhero appearing in American comic books published by Marvel Comics.
+Created by writer Bill Mantlo and artist Keith Giffen, the character first appeared in Marvel Preview #7.
+In the Marvel Cinematic Universe, he is voiced by Bradley Cooper and appears as a key member... read more

 War Machine

-War Machine is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
-In the Marvel Cinematic Universe, he has been portrayed by Terence Howard and Don Cheadle.
+War Machine is a fictional superhero appearing in American comic books published by Marvel Comics.
+In the Marvel Cinematic Universe, the character has been portrayed by Terrence Howard in Iron Man and by Don Cheadle in subsequent films.
+War Machine is also known as James Rhodey Rhodes, a close ally... read more

 Quicksilver

-Quicksilver is a fictional superhero appearing in American comic books published by Marvel Comics.
-The character first appeared in the comic book X-Men #4 and was created by Stan Lee and Jack Kirby.
+Quicksilver is a fictional superhero appearing in comic books published by Marvel Comics.
+The character first appeared in X-Men #4 in 1964.
+Quicksilver was created by writer Stan Lee and artist Jack Kirby and is known for his superhuman speed.

 The Falcon is a fictional character created for Marvel Comics.
-In the Marvel Cinematic Universe, he is portrayed by Anthony Mackie.
+He is the superhero alias of Sam Wilson, who first appeared in 1969.
+In the Marvel Cinematic Universe, he is portrayed by actor Anthony Mackie.